Tools

 • There is no updated date or trust context.

 An AI agent can only work with the information it can find and interpret.
 If the source page is vague, the agent’s summary may be vague too.
+If the source page hides the most important facts, the agent may miss them entirely.

 Human-readable vs machine-readable websites